add_tax <- function(price, rate) {

 "i" = "You supplied {.cls {class(x)}} of length {length(x)}."

-This is primarily for package developers.
-If you’ve ever wondered why tidyverse error messages look so polished, with colored bullets and formatted argument names, cli::cli_abort() is the answer.
+If you have ever wondered why tidyverse error messages look so polished, with colored bullets and formatted argument names, cli::cli_abort() is the answer.
 You don’t need cli-formatted errors in scripts, but knowing they exist helps you read the error messages that tidyverse packages produce.

-rlang also provides rlang::arg_match(), a stricter alternative to match.arg().
-It produces tidyverse-styled error messages and does not support partial matching, which makes it safer for package APIs where partial matching can cause subtle bugs.
+rlang also provides rlang::arg_match(), a stricter alternative to match.arg() that produces tidyverse-styled error messages and does not support partial matching, which makes it safer for package APIs where partial matching can cause subtle bugs.

 Exercises

-1. Rewrite one of your stop() calls from the exercises above using rlang::abort() with a custom class (e.g., "input_error").
-Then write a tryCatch() that catches only that class.
+stop()calls from the exercises above usingrlang::abort()with a custom class (e.g.,"input_error").
+Then write atryCatch()that catches only that class. - Use

-2. Use cli::cli_abort() to produce an error message with a bullet point showing the expected type and the actual type.
-Compare the output with a plain stop() message.
+cli::cli_abort()to produce an error message with a bullet point showing the expected type and the actual type.
+Compare the output with a plainstop()message.

 25.8 Designing function interfaces

-Validation is downstream of good design.
-A well-designed function is hard to misuse in the first place.
+Validation is downstream of design.
+A well-designed function is hard to misuse in the first place, which means much of your defensive code never needs to exist.

 Required arguments have no defaults.
 Optional arguments have sensible defaults.
 If a function needs a file path to work, don’t give path a default of NULL and then check for it inside the body.
 Make the caller provide it.

 Use match.arg() for string options.
-The valid choices are visible in the function signature and in the help page.
-The caller doesn’t need to read the source code to know what’s allowed.
+The valid choices are visible in the function signature and in the help page, so the caller doesn’t need to read the source code to know what’s allowed.

 # Good: choices are visible